ashiqur12315/Residential-Estate/README.md

 - Logged-in users have access to a protected route where they can update their username and photo URL.
 This feature enhances user engagement by allowing them to personalize their profile information.

-- The website integrates 3 npm packages (AOSPackage,React-leaflet, Swiper slider ) to enhance user experience.
+- The website integrates 3 npm packages (AOSPackage, React-leaflet, Swiper slider ) to enhance user experience.
 These include AOSPackage for smooth animations, React-leaflet for interactive maps, and Swiper slider for dynamic image carousels.
 These features contribute to the website's modern and engaging design.